Monitors - New UI

 Event codes

 Enter one or more event codes separated by a space.
 For example: 1 56 431.
-Event codes are displayed as Event IDs in Windows Event Viewer.
-The monitor will alert if any of the event codes entered here is seen in the event log.
+An event code is displayed as Event ID in Windows Event Viewer.
+The monitor will alert if any of the event codes entered here are detected in the event log.
 The query operates on the basis of equals and not contains.
 For example, a monitor for the event code 44 will only alert for that event code and not for 440.
-Additionally, use a minus sign in front of an event code to exclude that event from the monitor.
+Use a minus sign in front of an event code to exclude that event from the monitor.
 (For example, if you set -44 as the event code, the Agent will alert for all event codes except for 44.)
-Here are a few examples of important Event IDs that might be logged to your device's event log if something goes wrong: • 6008: Unexpected shutdown.
-Refer to Microsoft Support. • 51: Error writing to disk.
-It may be worth taking a look as the hard drive may be coming to an end.
-Refer to Microsoft Support. • 17052: SQL error.
-This is a catch-all SQL error, which will allow you to see where you've got database problems that need investigating. • 13568: Journal wrap error.
-Refer to Microsoft Support. • 5 or 32: Almost every antivirus software will write to the event log when it finds an infection.
-These are the event codes for Symantec AV and Sophos, but the documentation for the antivirus software you're using should contain the information you need to monitor for, allowing you to see infection incidents before they become wide-scale outbreaks.
-NOTE You can also monitor built-in Windows backups using an Event Log monitor. |
+Here are a few examples of important Event IDs that might be logged to your device's event log if something goes wrong: NOTE You can also monitor built-in Windows backups using an Event Log monitor. |

 Event types